By Paul Turner, Director of Food for Life

 In his forward to UNICEF’s 1998 “State of the World’s Children” report, Secretary-General Kofi Anan spells out a simple but most unassailable truth: “Sound nutrition can change children’s lives, improve their physical and mental development, protect their health, and lay a firm foundation for future productivity.”

 Over 200 million children under the age of five in developing

 countries are malnourished.
 For them, and for the world at large, Kofi Anan’s message is especially urgent.
 Malnutrition contributes to more than half of the nearly 12 million deaths of children under five in developing countries each year, and malnourished children who survive often lose precious mental capacity.

-John Robbins, author of the best selling Diet for a New America, writes: “The existence of so much hunger in the world is a reality we cannot deny.
+John Robbins, the author of the best-selling Diet for a New America, writes: “The existence of so much hunger in the world is a reality we cannot deny.
 It is a reality that challenges us deeply: it asks us to become more fully human.”
-Robbins argues that the world hunger problem is not only the responsibility of the United Nations, but of every human being on the planet.
+Robbins argues that the world hunger problem is not only the responsibility of the United Nations but of every human being on the planet.
 “When we remember those who are without food,” says Robbins, “something is awakened within us.
-Our own deeper hungers come to surface—our hungers to live fully, to bring our lives into alignment with our compassion, to make our lives expressions of our spirits.”
+Our own deeper pangs of hunger come to the surface—our pangs of hunger to live fully, to bring our lives into alignment with our compassion, to make our lives expressions of our spirits.”

 The Vedic scriptures of India provide us with some insight into the nature of compassion and spirituality: